microsoft/workshop-library/short/codespaces-project-template-py/README.md

 [![Python development environment with Codespaces](./images/banner.gif)](https://youtu.be/_i9Pywj3rSg "Python Development environment with Codespaces")

+# About Codespaces

+Using Codespaces, you get [Visual Studio Code](https://visualstudio.microsoft.com/?WT.mc_id=academic-77460-alfredodeza) in the cloud, using a ["development container"](https://containers.dev/).
+Like a locally running version of [Visual Studio Code](https://visualstudio.microsoft.com/?WT.mc_id=academic-77460-alfredodeza), the cloud version also allows you to install extensions and use a terminal.

+You can also configure your development container to run a specific runtime and have it boot up with your favorite extensions.

 ## What you will learn and requirements for this workshop

 | **Goal**              | Description                                    |